Tote vs GK Software:

 Built Specifically for Fuel & Convenience Retail

-Platform designed specifically for forecourt-to-checkout operations, not adapted from general retail
+Forecourt-to-checkout operations, not adapted from general retail

-Deep understanding of fuel and convenience workflows, not generic retail processes
+Fuel and convenience workflows, not generic retail processes

 AI-Native Architecture, Not Bolt-On Solutions

-Multi-agent collaboration embedded in the architecture, not future roadmap promises
+Multi-agent collaboration embedded, not future roadmap promises

 Rapid Deployment on Existing Infrastructure

-Runs on your current hardware: Windows, Linux, iOS, or Android
+Runs on your hardware: Windows, iOS, Android

 Weekly cloud releases vs. lengthy enterprise deployment cycles